tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 ```

-Don’t worry if everything isn’t the same — order of methods in `ConfigureServices()` doesn’t matter.
-However, inside of `Configure()` the order matters, and in general it’s the most important thing.
+Don't worry if everything isn't the same — order of methods in `ConfigureServices()` doesn't matter.
+However, inside of `Configure()` the order matters, and in general it's the most important thing.

 ### Call the Protected REST API from the ASP.NET Core MVC Client